ha0ye/notes/Princeton Interview Prep.md

 ### What does an ideal work environment look like to you?

 ### What questions do you have for us?

+How do you evaluate the effectiveness of library services and projects?
+When do you decide to pivot?

+What kinds of successful projects have you carried out recently?
+What are ones you want to improve on?

+What qualities contribute to success in this role?

+What professional development do you engage in?

 ## Computational & AI Expertise